kz26/qMakeTorrent/README.md

 or directory, you will be asked to choose the save location of the .torrent file.
 If your input was a directory with batch mode enabled, you will be asked to choose a directory in which to save the .torrent files.
 In this case, each torrent will be named <subdirectory name>.torrent.
-3. On the next page, set the creator, comment, piece size, and private flag as desired.
+3. On the next page, set the comment, piece size, and private flag as desired.
 4. Wait for your torrents to be created.

 ## Support